Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 April 2025 06.24.37 UTC
+- WIB: Selasa, 1 April 2025 09.17.02 UTC
-- WITA: Selasa, 1 April 2025 07.24.37 UTC
+- WITA: Selasa, 1 April 2025 10.17.02 UTC
-- WIT: Selasa, 1 April 2025 08.24.37 UTC
+- WIT: Selasa, 1 April 2025 11.17.02 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology